 • You must be healthy enough to meet a child’s needs.

 • You must be willing to undergo a thorough background check.

-If you feel that adoption is something you and your family are deeply committed to, you should call 866-4AL-KIDS.
-At your request, an Application to Foster and/or Adopt will be mailed to you.
+If you feel that adoption is something you and your family are deeply committed to, you should call 1-866-4AL-KIDS.
+At your request, an application to Foster and/or Adopt will be mailed to you.

-After your Application to Foster and/or Adopt is received, you will be contacted about attending Group Preparation & Selection (GPS) meetings.
-GPS is a program designed specifically to educate potential adoptive and foster parent families on a variety of pertinent topics on their upcoming adoption experience.
+After your Application to Foster and/or Adopt is received, you will be contacted about attending Trauma-Informed Pre-Service (TIPS) training meetings.
+TIPS is a program designed specifically to educate potential adoptive/foster parent families on a variety of pertinent topics on their upcoming adoption experience.

 Once you complete your family profile and home study, this information will be evaluated and a determination made on your application as an adoptive resource.

 Adoptive placements are made by the State Office of Permanency.
-Once you are selected as a potential family for a child or children, you will be able to review background information.
+Once you are selected as a potential family for a child/children, you will be able to review background information.
 If you decide that you may be able to parent the child or children offered, you will meet the children in pre-placement visits.